MannyUnchain3d/aora/README.md

-# Aora - an AI Video Sharing App
+# Aora - an AI Video Sharing Platform

-The app allows users to share AI-generated videos within a community platform.
+This mobile app allows users to share AI-generated videos within a community platform.

 ## Features